bologer/anycomment.io/readme.txt

 = TODO features =
 * Option: customization of comment styles
 * Option: add option to allow guests to leave comments
-* Option: Auto-update comments on new comments
+* Option: auto-update comments on new comments
 * Support more languages
 * Code highlighting
 * Markdown support